glen-mac/nalu935/README.md

 ## Beta Change log:

-Beta 1: storyboard, app icon, codesign bypass
+Beta 1: added storyboard, app icon, codesign bypass.

 Beta 2: minor fixes, fixed cydia impactor problem.

-Beta 3: UI change, new background, added "Ride The Wave" and added "You road the wave!"
+Beta 3: UI change, new background, added "Ride The Wave" for the button
+        and added "You road the wave!" to the alert.

-Beta 4: Support for iPads
+Beta 4: Support for iPads.

 Beta 5: TBA